Bobbed1999/Foundations-Of-Robotics/Week1/README.md

 - Understand basic terminologies for serial manipulators

 ## Lecture Highlights
-- **Definition of a Robot**: An automatically operated machine that replaces human effort (Britannica).
+- **Definition of a Robot**: any automatically operated machine that replaces human effort, though it may not resemble human beings in appearance or perform functions in a humanlike manner.
+(Britannica).
 - **Asimov’s Three Laws**: Safety, obedience, self-preservation.
 - Robotics is a rapidly growing field with applications in aerospace, healthcare, defense, industry, and more.